 Stuart is also an incorporated member of the Chartered Institute of Building.

 Stuart has been involved in a wide ranging variety of construction projects in the domestic, commercial and industrial sectors both as a designer and a project manager.
 Projects range from small single storey extensions to full housing developments in the domestic sector, and small shop refurbishments, to 4000 square feet industrial units in the industrial and commercial sectors.

 Stuart decided to step down as director of Lacey & Owen in early 2019.

 Mark Owen: BSc (Hons) MCIAT

 Having been brought up in Mid wales, Mark had a keen interest in construction after the completion of his GCSE’s.
-Following school Mark went on to college to study for a BTEC national certificate in Construction ,combined with a AVCE (Advance Vocational Certificate in Education) in construction and the built environment.
+Following school Mark went on to college to study for a BTEC national certificate in Construction , combined with a AVCE (Advance Vocational Certificate in Education) in construction and the build environment.

 On completing his degree Mark gained employment with a local Design and Build Construction company working in the design department where he worked on a variety of projects ranging from single storey extensions to a 55 bed hotel, over seeing the design and project management of projects.

-Since forming Lacey and Owen in 2010, Mark has continued to increase his portfolio of work including, new build church, extensive restoration and extension to a gym facility including 22m swimming pool, one off new build dwellings and a 41 unit housing development.
+Since forming Lacey and Owen in 2010, Mark has continued to increase his portfolio of work including a new build church, extensive restoration and extension to a gym facility including 22m swimming pool, one off new build dwellings and a 41 unit housing development.